loganwilliams/thermografree/README.md

 ![The Thermografree device](/docs/images/demo.jpg?raw=true)

-This thermal camera is based on a Heimann Sensor thermopile array module, detailed in ```docs/HeimannArrays9-9-16.pdf``` and the sample datasheet (```docs/HTPA 32x32d L2.1_0.8 (Hi)S Rev2 Datasheet.pdf```.)
+This thermal camera is based on a Heimann Sensor thermopile array module, detailed in `docs/HeimannArrays9-9-16.pdf` and the sample datasheet (`docs/HTPA 32x32d L2.1_0.8 (Hi)S Rev2 Datasheet.pdf`).
 Previous attempts at open source thermal cameras have been based on the Melexis MLX90621, an earlier and lower resolution thermopile array.
-For comparison, the datasheet for this part is also available at ```docs/MLX90621-Datasheet-Melexis.pdf```.
+For comparison, the datasheet for this part is also available at `docs/MLX90621-Datasheet-Melexis.pdf`.

-Code is in ```source/GUI/```, and should work out of the box on a Raspberry Pi with I2C enabled.
-It is dependent on OpenCV, and a handful of other Python packages.
+Code is in ```src/```, and should work out of the box on a Raspberry Pi with I2C enabled.
+If you are using an older (2015-2017) verison of the device, you will have to change the HTPA initialization to add an explicit `revision="2017"` in `dualcam.py`.
+Installation instructions are below.

-Models for 3D printing are in ```case/```.
+OpenSCAD models for 3D printing are in ```case/```.
+The case and hardware (including the screen, cabling, and battery) are very minimum viable prototype, and should not in anyway be taken as "best practices" hardware advice.

-Research on noise characteristics of the camera and possible uses/limitations for gas sensing are archived in ```noise/```.
+Research on noise characteristics of the camera and possible uses/limitations for gas sensing are archived in ```docs/noise-analysis/```.

 ## Hardware